 - Maintain a minimum following distance of at least three seconds from the vehicle in front of you.
 Watch the vehicle ahead pass a fixed object.
 As the vehicle’s rear bumper passes the object, start counting: “One thousand one, one thousand two, one thousand three.”
 Your vehicle’s front bumper should not pass the fixed object until after you have finished counting.

 In the Emergency Department at Greenville Memorial Hospital, clinicians have seen a 20 percent increase in trauma cases over the last five years, with more than 3,500 patients seen in 2017.
 The most common injuries are the result of motor vehicle crashes, falls and motorcycle accidents.
 Last year, almost half of all motor vehicle-related injuries involving teenagers ages 16 to 19 occurred during the 100 Deadly Days of Summer.

 Summer should be a time of memory making and fun.
 Help your teen keep it that way by reinforcing the keys to safe operation of a motor vehicle.

 Mike Walls, NRP, is Trauma Injury Prevention and Outreach Coordinator for Greenville Health System.
-Debra Kitchens, MBA, BSN, CEN, NRP-P, is Trauma Program Manager at GHS.
+Debra Kitchens, MBA, BSN, CEN, NRP-P, is Trauma Program Manager at Prisma Health.
 Greenville Memorial Hospital is a nationally verified Level I Adult Trauma Center and a Level II Pediatric Trauma Center (click here to learn more).